Author: d1g174l_f0r7r355

 Often in exploitation analysis, we have noticed that not all C-library functions are bug free and despite the protections and compiler warnings, it is always possible to overwrite some memory junk, and cause malicious behavior of the program.

 too has vulnerabilities, that allow us to overwrite addresses and cause such malicious behavior.
-One example would be to make use of printf() to overwrite a certain got_address
+One example would be to make use of printf() to overwrite a certain with address.

 Example: